Moy Lin-shin: Early life

+In addition to his studies and education in Taoism, Moy Lin-shin learned a range of internal martial arts including liuhebafa, tai chi, xingyiquan, baguazhang and Taoist qigong.

-Moy's main teacher was Yang Liu (杨六) (Cantonese: Yeung Luk), a Daoist hermit teaching Qigong and Tai Chi.
+Moy's main teacher was Yang Liu (杨六; Cantonese: Yeung Luk), a Daoist hermit teaching qigong and tai chi.
 Moy was the most senior disciple (of only 5 disciples) of Yang Liu.
 The second disciple was Ng Pak Shing, who opened a school in Canada after Moy died but has gone back to China since.
-Another one of Moy's main teachers in Hong Kong was Leung Ji Pang (Liang Zi Peng, or Leung Ji Pang, 梁子鵬) (1900–1974), an instructor in Liuhebafa and other arts, who was in turn a student of Wu Yi Hui.
-Moy was taught Liuhebafa in Hong Kong by Liang Zipeng.
-Moy also trained in Hong Kong with Sun Di, a fellow student of Liang Zhi Peng, who Moy said had developed skills in Hsing I Chuan and Push hands (押手 Yāshǒu).
+Another one of Moy's main teachers in Hong Kong was Liang Zipeng, an instructor in liuhebafa and other arts, who was in turn a student of Wu Yihui.
+Moy was taught liuhebafa in Hong Kong by Liang Zipeng.
+Moy also trained in Hong Kong with Sun Di, a fellow student of Liang Zipeng, who Moy said had developed skills in xingyiquan and Pushing hands.
 After 1975, Moy would travel back to Hong Kong on an annual basis to keep learning from Yang Liu and Sun Di.
 He would bring some of his senior students along on occasion.

 Move to Canada

 Moy went overseas with a mission of spreading the understanding of Taoism and its practices.
 After some travel, he settled in Montreal, Quebec, Canada, and in 1970 began teaching a small group of dedicated students.
-In those early days, Moy taught both the health and martial arts aspects of Tai Chi.
+In those early days, Moy taught both the health and martial arts aspects of tai chi.
 Upon moving to one of Toronto's "Chinatowns" a few years later, he changed his focus, emphasising mainly the health promoting and personal development aspects of tai chi, although Moy still did place strong emphasis on tai chi push hands practice and sometimes demonstrated other self-defense aspects of tai chi as well.

-Moy started with a standard Yang-style t'ai chi ch'uan form, also saying he had mixed in elements of other internal arts, and taught it to condition students to learn Lok Hup Ba Fa later.
+Moy started with a standard Yang-style tai chi form, also saying he had mixed in elements of other internal arts, and taught it to condition students to learn Lok Hup Ba Fa later.
 Moy called this modified form Taoist Tai Chi.
-Moy emphasized the non-competitive nature of his style of teaching and of the form (see explanation in here).
+Moy emphasized the non-competitive nature of his style of teaching and of the form.
 A teacher of Taoist Tai Chi is asked to conform to and live by what Moy called, "Eight Heavenly Virtues":